-Families will be given advance notice of upcoming field trips.
-In our Early Learning Programs, we ask parents to provide a signed consent prior to the trip.
+Families will be given advance notice of any field trips.
+If your child's class takes a field trip, we ask parents to provide a signed consent prior to the trip.
 Parents and guardians are welcome to join us on field trips, although you may need to arrange for your own transportation.
 Talk to your child's teacher if you are interested.